Tyler Baltierra and Catelynn Lowell Reunite With Carly's Adoptive Parents for Rare Teen Mom Interview

 Brandon replied, "That's very kind.
 The first thing that comes to our mind, as always, is thankfulness and gratefulness for y'all.
 And I mean, we wouldn't be here if it wasn't for that."

-Earlier this season, viewers were able to get a glimpse into the special family reunion where Tyler and Catelynn were able to see Carly interact with their daughters Nova and Vaeda.
+Earlier this season, viewers caught a glimpse into the special family reunion where Tyler and Catelynn were able to see Carly interact with their daughters Nova and Vaeda.

 "Oh, [Carly] adored 'em," Catelynn recalled.
 Tyler added, "[She zoomed] right to her.
 It was crazy. she's a nurturer, Carly.
 She's very, very maternal.
 You can tell."